Meet some of the Globalteer teams in Peru, Cambodia and Colombia!

 With this being her first time to Peru, she is loving the beautiful mountain scenery of Cusco, and is looking forward to exploring the area’s many hiking trails and trying as much food as possible (especially the baked goods and sweets!).

-Genny Richard - Admin and Accounting Assistant - Lima, Peru
+Genny Richard, Admin and Accounting Assistant - Buenos Aires, Argentina

 ‘Before Globalteer, I was working in a corporate business environment, but I never felt quite fulfilled or as if I was in the right place.
 I’ve always wanted to explore and to make a difference in the world, and by working with Globalteer, I feel that I am doing that, at least in some small way!
 It feels great to be working for such a wonderful organisation with global connections, and with such wonderful teammates!’

 Genny’s first trip to Cusco was with her university in 2010.
 She fell in love with Peru, and never dreamed she’d be back in a million years.
-However, the story went full circle after Gennys’ graduation, when she met her Peruvian fiancé while in Texas.
+However, the story went full circle after Gennys’ graduation, when she met her Peruvian husband while in Texas.
 They decided to make the move back to his hometown of Cusco, in January of 2016.
-She started her role with Globalteer there before moving once again to Lima in 2017.
+She started her role with Globalteer there before later moving to Lima and then Argentina.
 A fun fact about Genny is that she could be considered ‘Peruvian by birth!’ having been born in the small town of Peru, Indiana in the USA.

-Outside of work, Genny loves Salsa dancing, being out in nature, finding the best local eateries in Lima and learning more about the indigenous cultures, history, traditions, and religions of Peru.
+Outside of work, Genny loves salsa dancing, being out in nature, finding the best local eateries, and learning more about the indigenous cultures, history, traditions, and religions of Latin America.

-Luz Chapi is the Academic Coordinator at Picaflor House.
+Luz Chapi is the Community Programme Manager for Picaflor House.
 With her excellent language and people skills, Luz has taught English in Peruvian schools, helped tourists learn Spanish in Cusco, worked in the USA, and has also been employed in the tourism sector.